 - Read out voiced Narrator errors.
 Narrator announces errors such as “no next landmark” or “no next item.”

 - Highlight cursor.
-The cursor is highlighted with a blue focus box.
+The Narrator cursor is highlighted with a blue focus box.

 - Play audio cues.
-Narrator plays a sound when you do things like switch windows, open the Start menu, or move forward or backward to different items.
+Narrator plays a sound when you do things like perform a Narrator command or when suggestions are available.

 - Read UI hints.
 Narrator announces how to interact with items.

 - Lower the volume of other apps.
 The audio volume from other apps is lowered so that you can hear Narrator.

 - Retain notifications.
 Notifications can be retained from 30 seconds to 10 minutes.